 IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
 Under IFRS 15 revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The principles in IFRS 15 provide a more structured approach to measuring and recognising revenue.
 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
 Either a full or modified retrospective application is required for annual periods beginning on or after 1 January 2018 with early adoption permitted.
-The Company is currently assessing the impact of IFRS 15 and plans to adopt the new standard on the required effective date.
-The Company is considering the clarifications issued by the IASB in an exposure draft in July 2015 and will monitor any further developments.
+The Company has assessed and concluded that there is not likely to be a material impact as the contract has a single performance obligation and the Company continues to recognise revenue over time as the customer simultaneously receives and consumes all the benefits provided by the Company.